metablockshq/metablocks.world/src/content/posts/clojure-drug-dealer-api-part-2.md

 heroImg: https://miro.medium.com/max/2957/1*4vZebt3dYv_HSlHwNGC-1A.png
 featured: false
 slug: clojure-drug-dealer-part-2
+relatedSlugs: clojure-424-days, clojure-drug-dealer-part-1, clojure-drug-dealer-part-3
 ---

 *Base Photo by [Jose Antonio Gallego Vázquez](https://unsplash.com/@joseantoniogall?utm_source=unsplash&utm_medium=referral&utm_content=creditCopyText) on [Unsplash](https://unsplash.com/?utm_source=unsplash&utm_medium=referral&utm_content=creditCopyText)*

-[You have built a simple app](https://krimlabs.com/clojure-drug-dealer-part-1).
+[You have built a simple app](https://krimlabs.com/blog/clojure-drug-dealer-part-1).
 Now you want it to be a little more useful.
 You want to ultimately push it to prod right?In this part, we’d connect to a database and handle CRUD.

 ## What’s up with the Drug Dealer title?